cossacklabs/acra/README.md

 ### Server-side

 * The Server-side Acra components should run as a separate services/servers.
-* There are three possible ways to install and launch Acra components:
+* There are three possible ways to install and launch Acra components in your infrastructures:
   - [download and run our Docker-based demo stand](https://docs.cossacklabs.com/pages/trying-acra-with-docker/) to deploy all you need using a single command.
   - [download pre-built Acra binaries](https://docs.cossacklabs.com/pages/documentation-acra/#installing-acra-from-the-cossack-labs-repository) for supported distributives.
   - [build from sources](https://docs.cossacklabs.com/pages/documentation-acra/#installing-from-github) (Acra is built and tested with Go versions 1.9.7 – 1.11).